The Agile Manifesto has the following 4 core values:

 - Responding to change over following a plan

-it doesn’t mean have no plan at all, it’s just about to being flexible.
+it doesn’t mean have no plan at all, it’s just about to be flexible.

 The Anti Agile Manifesto is telling exactly what the things really are: